-According to Google, as at 2015, the most searched internet product in Nigeria is “Wedding”, that’s how obsessed Nigerians are about weddings.
+According to Google, as of 2015, the most searched internet product in Nigeria is “Wedding” that’s how obsessed Nigerians are about weddings.
 So it’s no surprise that in this current era of all things African being exported to the world, Vogue.com has just featured its first Nigerian wedding ever.

-In the feature written by Marjon Carlos, newlywed Lisa-Leigh Aladekomo talks about the over-the-top world of Naija Weddings.
+In the feature written by Marjon Carlos for Vogue, newlywed Lisa-Leigh Aladekomo talks about the over-the-top world of weddings in Nigeria.
 She tells Carlos that “her 2,000-guest traditional ceremony last year to husband Tomiwa Aladekomo was hardly the OTT affair that has come to define the bustling Nigerian wedding circuit.”

 “People do much, much bigger weddings in Nigeria,”

 —Five thousand guests, she explains, some with corporate sponsors, circus performers, goodie bags that include iPads—that is the making of an extravagant wedding in Naija terms.
 Not something as “small” as her own two ceremonies (a white wedding followed the next day), up to six outfit changes, and two event planners.

 “The Nigerian wedding market is crazy!
 I think the Internet is helping fuel it…

 —People want to see the ceremony straight away, so the things you can do are getting bigger and bigger.
 Everyone is trying to be different.
 For me, I wanted people to have fun.
 I wanted there to be enough food, enough space for my friends to dance, and something to make the parents feel happy and proud.
 It tends to take over you, and you can get upset—but I had two goals, and I accomplished them, and I was happy.”